DataFire/Integrations/integrations/generated/epa_gov_case/README.md

   * p_cp_citation `string`: Law Section Code Filter Alternative.
 Enter a single law section code to limit results.
 This parameter accepts partial codes and allows for advanced search modifiers.
   * p_rank_order `string` (values: 1, 0): Law Status Rank Order Limiter.
 Enter a single integer rank order to limit results.
   * p_enf_program `string`: Enforcement Program Code Limiter.
 Enter one or more enforcement program codes to limit results.
 Provide multiple values as a comma-delimited list.
-  * p_violation `string`: Violation Type Code Filter.
-Enter one or more violation type codes to limit results.
-Provide multiple values as a comma-delimited list.
   * p_priority_area `string`: Case Priority Area Filter.
 Enter one or more case priority areas to limit results.
 Provide multiple values as a comma-delimited list.
   * p_priority_area_desc `string`: Case Priority Area Description Filter.
 Enter a single case priority area description or partial case priority area description to limit results.
 Use "%" as a wild-card match for more complex searches.
   * p_tribal `string` (values: Y, N): Case Location Tribal Land Flag.
 Enter Y or N to include or disallow cases on tribal land.